 Importance of Technical Analysis

 Technical analysis is very important for Traders because they Find short-term opportunities in the market to make money.
-Technical analysis provides various tools for analyzing the Market Sentiment, Current Trends, charts, Indicators, and many other things.
+Technical analysis provides various tools for analyzing Market Sentiment, Current Trends, charts, Indicators, and many other things.
 You can not make money in the Stock market in short term without using Technical Analysis.